How to Wear Red Eyeshadow, According to an ExpertNovember 08, 2022

-Even Out Your Skin
+Step 2: Even Out Your Skin

 Apply concealer all the way up to the bottom lash line and don’t forget about the dark shadows in the inner corners of eyes.
 “While not usually red, the blue-ish hue of under-eye circles can be exacerbated by red eyeshadow, so cover it well,” says Almodovar.
 “Use your concealer or a tinted lid primer to neutralize those tiny red veins on your eyelids.”

 For concealer, we recommend the Lancôme Teint Idôle Ultra Wear All Over Concealer, a lightweight, full-coverage formula.
 Next, complete your complexion with a buildable, medium-coverage foundation like the Maybelline New York Fit Me Matte + Poreless Liquid Foundation to create an even base.